-• by formally adopting the requirements of the CIPFA Treasury Management Code of Practice;

-• by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution;

-• by approving annually in advance prudential and treasury indicators for the following three years limiting:

-- The Group's overall borrowing; - Its maximum and minimum exposures to fixed and variable rates; - Its maximum and minimum exposures to the maturity structure of its debt; - Its maximum annual exposures to investments maturing beyond a year.

-• by approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance.
+- by formally adopting the requirements of the CIPFA Treasury Management Code of Practice; - by the adoption of a Treasury Policy Statement and treasury management clauses within its financial regulations/standing orders/constitution; - by approving annually in advance prudential and treasury indicators for the following three years limiting: - The Group's overall borrowing; - Its maximum and minimum exposures to fixed and variable rates; - Its maximum and minimum exposures to the maturity structure of its debt; - Its maximum annual exposures to investments maturing beyond a year. - by approving an investment strategy for the forthcoming year setting out its criteria for both investing and selecting investment counterparties in compliance with Government guidance.

 These are required to be approved before the start of the year to which they relate.
-These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Group's financial instrument exposure.
+These items are reported with the annual Treasury Management Strategy which outlines the detailed approach to managing risk in relation to the Group's financial instrument exposure.
 Actual performance is also reported after each year, as is a mid-year update.

-The annual Treasury Management Strategy, which incorporates the prudential indicators, was approved by the Police and Crime Commissioner for 2014/15 on 28 March 2014.
+The annual Treasury Management Strategy, which incorporates the prudential indicators, was approved by the Police and Crime Commissioner for 2015/16 on 24 February 2015 and amended on the 28th July 2015.
 The key issues within the Strategy were:

-• The Authorised Limit for 2014/15 was set at £3m.
-This was the maximum limit of external borrowings or other long-term liabilities;

-• The Operational Boundary was expected to be £nil.
-This was the expected level of debt and other long-term liabilities during the year;

-• The maximum amounts of fixed and variable interest rate exposure were set at 100% and 50% based on the net debt.
+- The Authorised Limit for 2015/16 was set at £8.1m.
+This was the maximum limit of external borrowings or other long-term liabilities; - The Operational Boundary was expected to be £5.8m.
+This was the expected level of debt and other long-term liabilities during the year; - The maximum amounts of fixed and variable interest rate exposure were set at 100% and 50% based on the net debt.